XPerianer/HomeAssistantUpdate/README.md

-# Weather-Logger
+# Home Assistant Update
-Logs the weather data of my room with my omega2, ubidots and dht-11 sensor
+Logs the weather data of my room with my omega2, dht-11 sensor, and sends it via http-request to the home assistant platforrm

 # Requirements:
 + dht-sensor software is installed
 + python is installed with *request-package* available

 # Installation:
-Create config.py with *apitoken = "YOUR-API-TOKEN"* inside.
+Create config.py with your Beacon inside.

 Put in your crontab file to run as often as you like.

-Also, you have to make an account at ubidots, and create a device omega2 for it to work.